exonum/exonum/services/supervisor/README.md

 Protobuf message.

-To deploy an artifact, one (within the "simple" mode) or majority (within the "decentralized" mode) of the nodes should receive a `DeployRequest` message through API.
+To deploy an artifact, one (within the "simple" mode) or majority (within the "decentralized" mode) of the nodes should submit a `DeployRequest` message through API.

-To request a config change, one node should receive a `ConfigPropose` message through API.
+To request a config change, one node should submit a `ConfigPropose` message through API.

-For the "simple" mode no more actions are required.
-For the "decentralized" mode the majority of the nodes should also receive `ConfigVote` messages with a hash of the proposed configuration.
+For the "simple" mode, no more actions are required.
+For the "decentralized" mode, the majority of the nodes should also submit `ConfigVote` messages with a hash of the proposed configuration.
 The proposal initiator that sends the original `ConfigPropose` message should not vote for the configuration; the supervisor considers that the initiator has voted by submitting a proposal.

-The operation of starting or resuming a service is treated similarly to a configuration change and follows the same rules.
+Starting, resuming or freezing a service, or unloading an artifact are treated similarly to a configuration change and follow the same rules.

-Consult [the crate docs](https://docs.rs/exonum-supervisor) for more details about the service API.

 ## HTTP API

-REST API of the service is documented in the crate docs.
+REST API of the service is documented in [the crate docs](https://docs.rs/exonum-supervisor).

 ## Usage